-Scleral buckling– More severe detachments will require you to have eye surgery in a hospital.
-Your doctor may recommend scleral buckling, which involves placing a band around the outside of the eye to push the wall of the eye into the retina, getting it back into place for proper healing.
+Scleral buckling– Your doctor may recommend scleral buckling, which involves placing a band around the outside of the eye to push the wall of the eye into the retina, getting it back into place for proper healing.
 Scleral buckling may be done in combination with a vitrectomy, and a cryopexy or retinopexy is performed during the scleral buckle procedure.

 Vitrectomy Surgery- Another treatment option is a vitrectomy, which is used for larger tears.
 This procedure involves anesthesia and is often performed in an operating room as an outpatient procedure.
-However, it may require an overnight stay in the hospital.
 Here, your doctor will use small tools to remove vitreous, the gel-like fluid that fills your eyes, and abnormal vascular or scar tissue from your retina.
 The doctor will then put your retina back into its proper place, which is usually done with a gas bubble.
 A Cryopexy or retinopexy is performed during the vitrectomy procedure.

 Retina Eye Care Doctor

 “The field of Vitreoretinal Surgery is complexly detailed, innovative, and vital to preserving and restoring your vision.
-I am enthusiastic to join the expert team at St. Luke’s as your vitreoretinal surgeon.
+I am enthusiastic to be a part of the expert team at St. Luke’s as your vitreoretinal surgeon.
 I look forward to providing my patients in The Villages with the most personalized and advanced retinal care in the world.”

 Remington Horesh, DO